sameetpatil5/agro-diagnose-ai/docs/AgroDiagnoseAI.md

 ## Testing Notebook Outline

-We will perform testing individually on each model and combine the results later for comparision.
+We will perform testing individually on each model and combine the results later for comparison.

 ### 1. Dataset Preparation for Testing